 A safe and effective pharmacologic treatment for myopia has evaded researchers until a groundbreaking study was published in the early 2010’s.
 Commercially available atropine (1.0% and 0.5%) has been tested and been shown to be effective in treating the progression of myopia, however these high doses also have a very high incidence of adverse events that typically result in discontinuation of treatment.
 As a result, progressively lower doses of atropine have been tested to optimize the safety versus efficacy.
 Chia et al., 2012 found that 0.01% atropine given once a day retains virtually the same efficacy as 1% atropine, but with a marked reduction in side effects.
 This result was more widely recognized in 2017 with consensus statements by both the AAO and the WSPOS acknowledging low-dose atropine as the preferred treatment paradigm with a favorable risk-benefit ratio to minimize myopic progression.
 As no formulations of 0.01% atropine are approved anywhere in the world, physicians have to write off label prescriptions for compounding pharmacies to supply their patients.

-Unfortunately, compounded (0.01%) atropine is pharmacologically unstable, and can result in significant degradation after even 3 months at room temperature.
-Most compounded low dose atropine formulations obtained from compounding pharmacies have short term (~30 day) shelf life.
-The nearer to physiologic pH (~7.4) and the lower the atropine concentration, the higher the rate of degradation.
+Unfortunately, compounded low-dose (0.01%) atropine is pharmacologically unstable and can result in significant atropine degradation after even 1 month at room temperature (see Richdale et al., 2023).
 Unstable drug product poses numerous concerns for all stakeholders involved including regulatory agencies, health care professionals, and most importantly patients.

 Sydnexis has uniquely solved this problem with a novel, stable, and comfortable topical eyedrop formulation designed to be administered once daily at bedtime.